UmmulColumbia/LogoCrafterSVG/README.md

 npm install jest@28.1.3

 ## Usage
-To start creating your logo, run: node index.js
+To start creating custom logo, run:

+node index.js

-Follow the interactive prompts to choose your logo's text, text color, shape, and shape color.
-After completing all prompts, your logo will be saved as logo.svg in the current directory, and you'll see a message indicating the file has been generated.
+Follow the interactive prompts to choose logo's text, text color, shape, and shape color.
+After completing all prompts, logo will be saved as logo.svg in the current directory, a message indicating the file has been generated.

 Example of creating a logo with a circle shape: